HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/adding-assets.md

 You cannot bulk import Location or Rack type assets.
 :::

-1. Go to *Assets → Bulk Import → Download Template File → Assets*.
+1. Go to *Assets → Import → Download Template File → Assets*.
 A CSV template for bulk importing assets will be downloaded to your browser’s default download directory.
 Rename and move the file to a different folder as needed.

 2. Update the file for assets that you wish to import.
 Available columns are: